Water lettuce

 Herbicide control

-Read the water lettuce fact sheet (PDF, 3.4MB) for herbicide control and application rates.
+Read the water lettuce fact sheet for more about herbicide control and application rates.

 Biological control

-• Weevils have proved effective in dams from Bundaberg to Brisbane.
-Weevil life cycle takes about 3 months.
+- Weevils have proved effective in dams from Bundaberg to Brisbane.
+The weevil life cycle takes about 3 months.
 Eggs are laid in fleshy leaves and larvae tunnel through plant tissue.
-Openings aid entry of fungi and bacteria, causing tissue to rot.
+Openings aid the entry of fungi and bacteria, causing tissue to rot.

 Legal requirements

-• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with water lettuce under your control.
-This is called a general biosecurity obligation (GBO).
+- You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with water lettuce.
+This is part of your general biosecurity obligation (GBO).

-• At a local level, each local government must have a biosecurity plan that covers invasive plants and animals in its area.
+- Each local government must have a biosecurity plan that covers invasive plants and animals in its area.
 This plan may include actions to be taken on water lettuce.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.

 Further information